Slow stitched assemblages of colour, texture & memory handmade on a hill

 transforming loss into (re)membering

-memorial jean skirts & jackets
+memorial jean jackets

 (RE)FLECTIONS